laylaroad/laylaroad/README.md

 ## About me

 Originally, I pursued a career as a musical critic, where I honed my skills in critical analysis and attention to detail.
 However, I discovered my passion for coding and decided to transition to frontend development.
-This journey has been incredibly rewarding as I've found a new outlet for my creativity and problem-solving abilities.

 I have a strong enthusiasm for front-end development and enjoy bringing designs to life with clean and efficient code.
-I thrive in collaborative environments and am eager to tackle new challenges.
-My background as a musical critic has instilled in me a keen eye for aesthetics and a deep appreciation for the user experience, which I bring to every project I work on.

 ## Projects